Old School Small-Block Chevy Build

 SBC Timing Chain Covers

-Before you buy a Chinese-made chrome timing chain cover to put on your American hot rod, consider re-using the stock piece.
+Before you buy an aftermarket chrome timing chain cover to put on your American hot rod, consider re-using the stock piece.
 The quality of metal is far superior, which means it's thicker and will not be as noisy.

 Read: SBC Timing Chain, Gears, and Covers